Company1TDDC88-2024/RBI/Backend/README.md

 # Basics about the backend

-This backend uses python and the flask (micro)framework.
+The backend uses python and the flask (micro)framework.
 It also uses Poetry, a dependency manager for python.
-The reason for using Poetry is to remove the need for developers to create special environments when developing, and also remove the need to tasks of handling different versions of dependencies between systems.
-All of this, Poetry will handle for you.
+The reason for using Poetry is to remove the need for developers to create special environments when developing and to have a dependency manager.
+Using pip, problems arises where the developer would manually have to update requirements.txt to list all dependencies used.
+This could be solved using pip freeze > requirements.txt, but then there is still the potential risk of different versions of the dependencies.
+Poetry handles all of this for you, so less manual work is required from the developer.

 ## Setting up Poetry